mikbalyilmaz/mikbalyilmaz/README.md

 # 🇹🇷 MUHAMMED İKBAL YILMAZ

 ---

-I graduated in June 2024 with an undergraduate degree in Econometrics from Ankara Hacı Bayram Veli University, where I focused on Financial Econometrics, Econometric Theory, Probability and Statistics, Statistical Analysis, Data Analysis, and Time Series Analysis.
-My academic background also includes an introductory level of university mathematics, which supports my work in quantitative fields.
-During my undergraduate studies, I presented at several conferences, gaining valuable academic experience while representing my university.
-My research interests span mathematics and linear algebra, statistical inference, econometric modeling, applied data science, time series forecasting, and machine learning methods for prediction and classification.
-I am currently preparing for graduate-level research and actively improving my knowledge in statistics and econometrics, while sharing projects, research notes, and ongoing work on my GitHub profile.
+I graduated in June 2024 with a degree in Econometrics from Ankara Hacı Bayram Veli University, focusing on financial econometrics, statistics, and time series analysis.
+My interests include econometric modeling, data science, forecasting, and machine learning.
+I am preparing for graduate research while sharing projects on GitHub.

 ---